rust-lang/rust-forge/src/compiler/prioritization/procedure.md

   - Summarize `P-critical` and unassigned `P-high` regressions
   - Summarize I-nominated issues
 - [Final reviews](#final-reviews)
-  - Check toolstate
-  - Check performance stats
-  - Nominate issues
+  - Nominate more issues if needed
   - Re-sync and check the agenda right before the meeting

 ### Follow ups from previous meeting